Heart Tissue Heads to Space to Aid Research on Aging and Impact of Long Spaceflights

-Note: Johns Hopkins Medicine researchers Deok-Ho Kim and Devin Mair will participate in a NASA teleconference for journalists on Tuesday, March 14, at 11 a.m.
+Note: Johns Hopkins Medicine researcher Devin Mair will participate in a NASA teleconference for journalists on Tuesday, March 14, at 11 a.m.
 ET.
+Images of plate habitats housing the experiments and video of beating heart tissue is available upon request.

 Newswise — Johns Hopkins Medicine researchers are collaborating with NASA to send human heart “tissue-on-a-chip” specimens into space as early as March.
 The project is designed to monitor the tissue for changes in heart muscle cells’ mitochondria (their power supply) and ability to contract in low-gravity conditions.